-The scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration (FDA) for the products.
+The scientific information discussed in this news release related to our product candidates is preliminary and investigative.
+Such product candidates are not approved by the U.S. Food and Drug Administration (FDA), and no conclusions can or should be drawn regarding the safety or effectiveness of the product candidates.
+Only the FDA can determine whether the product candidates are safe and effective for the use(s) being investigated.
+Further, the scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration (FDA) for the products.
 The products are not approved for the investigational use(s) discussed in this news release, and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.
 Only the FDA can determine whether the products are safe and effective for these uses.
 Healthcare professionals should refer to and rely upon the FDA-approved labeling for the products, and not the information discussed in this news release.

-Contact: Amgen Sabeena Ahmad: +41 (41) 3692 530 (EU media) Christine Regan: +1 (805) 447-5476 (U.S. media)
+Contact: Amgen

-Arvind Sood: +1 (805) 447-1060 (investors)
+Sabeena Ahmad: +41 (41) 3692 530 (EU media) Christine Regan: 805-447-5476 (U.S. media) Arvind Sood: 805-447-1060 (investors)

-(i) XGEVA® (denosumab) [prescribing information].
+(i) XGEVA(TM) (denosumab) [prescribing information].
 Thousand Oaks, Calif: Amgen; 2010.